tz-wrapped/tezos-btc/README.md

 tezos-node.
 In order to setup `tzbtc-client` you should use `tzbtc-client setupClient` command.
-Most of the commands (except `printContract`, `printInitialStorage`, `parseContractParameter`, `testScenario`) will perform a transaction and return operation hash which can later be checked in the block explorer.
+Most of the commands (except `printContract`, `printInitialStorage`, `parseContractParameter`, `testScenario`, `injectOperation`, `setupClient`) will perform forge and return an unsigned operation.

 `tzbtc-client` interacts with the tezos node using [RPC API](https://tezos.gitlab.io/master/api/rpc.html).
-Transaction execution takes place in several stages:
+Transaction forging takes place in several stages:

 * Get latest block hash, in which our transaction is going to be injected.
 * Get sender counter, so that we can construct correct transaction.
-* Forge transaction to get it hexademical representation and sign it using user secret key.
-This signature is required for preapplying and injection.
-* Preapply this transaction in order to get estimated consumed gas and storage size.
+* Dry-run this transaction in order to get estimated consumed gas and storage size.
 Also, on this stage transaction correctness is ensured.
-* Forge transaction once again, now with estimated consumed gas, storage size and fee.
+* Forge transaction with estimated consumed gas, storage size and fee.
-Hexademical representation of this transaction is once again signed using user secret key.
+Hexadecimal representation of this transaction is returned to the stdout.
-* Inject transaction using hexademical representation and signature obtained during previous step.

-As a result of injection we will have transaction hash, that can be checked in the block explorer.
+`injectOperation` command takes unsigned operation and signature (obtained from transaction sender) and perform injection to the chain.
+As a result, it returns operation hash, which can later be checked in the block explorer.

+`setupClient` command is required for setting up `tzbtc-client` and `/scripts/tzbtc.sh` environment.
+It takes information about node, user information (its address and name alias in the `tezos-client`) and contract address.

+`/scripts/tzbtc.sh` script combines `tzbtc-client` with `tezos-client`.
+It performs transaction forge using `tzbtc-client`, then signs it using `tezos-client` and finally injects it to the chain using `tzbtc-client` once again.

+So the workflow for interacting with the TZBTC contract on the chain is the following:
+* Use `tzbtc-client setupClient` to set up the environment.
+* Use `/scripts/tzbtc.sh` for submitting transactions to the chain.

 ## Issue Tracker [↑](#ZBTC)